 How do the NFL playoffs work?

 Traditionally the playoffs have consisted of 12 teams but in 2020 the league has expanded it to 14 teams.
-The way it works is 14 teams will compete with seven teams from each conference, this includes the eight divisional winners plus the six wildcard teams.
-The six wildcard teams are three teams that have the best record but didn’t win their division.
+The way it works is 14 teams will compete with seven teams from each conference.
+The team with the best record in the conference gets a Wild Card Round bye, with the other three division winners hosting home playoff games against the three teams with the next best records in the conference.

 What does the NFL stand for?